JasperNZ/AM-Thinker-APP/ARCHIVEDINFO.md

 - improve the UI/UX DONE
 - Considering adding a little icon next to the AM thinker?
 DONE
 - Apply tooltips to all relevant sections DONE
-- Preferably apply group boxes in the mainUserForm Designer form. for easier readability (fixed bugs in error handler from this) DONE
+- Preferably apply group boxes in the MainUserForm Designer form. for easier readability (fixed bugs in error handler from this) DONE
 - fix the select profile loop (trying to use tuples, but it's not working???????)
 - Big Improvement are using ENUMS for security, but dropdownlist are strings, so don't mind it. constrained dropdown menu already mitigates this issue anyways DONE
 - Fix messages on tooltips to be more useful and not in the way of user selection options.
 Manually shifted below the mouse.
 DONE